filamentphp/filament/packages/forms/docs/03-fields/12-repeater.md

 ### Mutating related item data before creating

 You may mutate the data for a new related item before it is created in the database using the `mutateRelationshipDataBeforeCreateUsing()` method.
 This method accepts a closure that receives the current item's data in a `$data` variable.
-You must return the modified array of data:
+You can choose to return either the modified array of data or simply `null` to ignore the item.

 ```php
 use Filament\Forms\Components\Repeater;